libsemigroups/libsemigroups/CONTRIBUTING.rst

     classes in ``libsemigroups``, such as, for example `to_human_readable_repr`
   - other functions with prefix `to_` such as `to_blocks`, `to_word_graph` etc,
-    to avoid the repetition in `blocks::to_blocks`, etc
+    to avoid the repetition in `blocks::to_blocks`, or other functions where the namespace would belong to the function name (like `words::number_of_words`).

 Debugging and valgrinding
 -------------------------